IntuitionLabs

 Data Integrity Failures

-The FDA has placed increasing emphasis on data integrity since the mid-2010s.
-Common findings include the ability to delete or overwrite original analytical data, absence of controls preventing backdating of entries, systems that allow re-processing of data without retaining original results, and metadata that is not adequately controlled.
-The FDA's Data Integrity Q&A guidance (FDA Data Integrity Q&A guidance) clarifies expectations for computerized systems.
+The FDA has intensified focus on data integrity since the mid-2010s.
+Common findings include the ability to delete or overwrite original analytical data, absence of controls preventing backdating, and re-processing of data without retaining original results.
+The FDA Data Integrity Q&A guidance clarifies expectations in detail.

 !